 7. Vacuum rugs and other “soft” items in your home on a regular basis.

 8. Vacuum your mattress.
 This sounds funny, but once a month remove your sheets and vacuum your mattress using the upholstery attachment on your vacuum.
-There’s also a recipe for making a dust mite killing solution using baking soda, and 10 drops of one (or a combination of) those essential oils that repulse dust mites.

 9. Clean your air intake vents.
 Vacuum the fins and around the air intake.
 Wipe the dust accumulation around the perimeter with a damp rag (dry rags will only spread the mites.)